-Justice Department will recommend lighter sentence for Roger Stone after Trump tweet
+Justice Departments recommend lighter sentence for Roger Stone after Trump tweet

 Prosecutors’ said in a sentencing memo that Stone deserves a stiff sentence, in part because his crimes involved obstructing a House Intelligence Committee investigation into Russian interference in the 2016 election.
 “It is against this backdrop that Stone’s crimes—his obstruction, lies, and witness tampering—must be judged,” the memo says.

+The new filing notes that in the original recommendation, prosecutors had argued that Stone should receive a longer sentence for “threatening to cause physical injury” in an April 2017 email to Randy Credico, a former radio host and Stone associate, in which Stone stated, “Prepare to die, cocksucker.”
+In another email, Stone threatened to take Credico’s dog “away from [him].”
+Prosecutors had argued these messages aimed to keep Credico from contradicting Stone’s congressional testimony.
+But in the new filing, the DOJ says the request for a longer sentence was ill-advised because Credico has said he “never in any way felt that Stone himself posed a direct physical threat to me or my dog.”

+Without this increase related to Stone’s alleged threat of violence, sentencing guidelines call for a “range of 37 to 46 months” in prison, the new filing says.

-Trump’s tweet may also signal his intention to pardon Stone.
+Regardless of the sentence, Trump’s tweet could signal his intention to pardon Stone.

 Stone has previously pleaded for a Trump pardon.
 On the final day of Stone’s trial, Alex Jones, the far-right conspiracy theorist, read on his Infowars show a message Stone had apparently sent to Jones.
 “I appeal to the president to pardon me because to do so would be an action that would show these corrupt courts that they’re not going to get away with persecuting people for their free speech or for the crime of getting the president elected,” Stone said, according to Jones.
 Prosecutors cited this message in their sentencing memo, arguing that it resulted from Stone violating a gag order imposed by the judge.